Transfer fees have been rising at a rapid rate, and some of the prices quoted for players have reached astronomical levels.

 While Barca continue their rebuild under Xavi, Coutinho is currently strutting his stuff for Aston Villa.
 It’s hard not to think that this wasn’t part of the plan…

-Arguably the best player in the world, Mbappe looks likely to join Real Madrid on a free transfer this summer.
+Arguably the best player in the world, Mbappe continues to dominate the headlines while in France.

-Ultimately, you imagine they could’ve easily won four of the last five Ligue 1 titles without spending quite so much on Mbappe and their other marquee signing in 2017…
+Ultimately, you imagine they could’ve easily won five of the last six Ligue 1 titles without spending quite so much on Mbappe and their other marquee signing in 2017…

 The most expensive footballer of all-time, Neymar’s €222million transfer from Barcelona to PSG in 2017 sent shockwaves across European football.